auth0/docs/articles/api-auth/faq.md

 ## I have an Application that needs to talk to different Resource Servers

 If a single Application needs <dfn data-key="access-token">Access Tokens</dfn> for different resource servers, then multiple calls to `/authorize` (that is, multiple executions of the same or different Authorization Flow) needs to be performed.
-Each authorization will use a different value for `audience`, which will result in a different Access Token at the end of the flow.
+Each authorization will use a different value for <dfn data-key="audience">`audience`</dfn>, which will result in a different Access Token at the end of the flow.

 For more information, see the [OAuth 2.0: Audience Information Specification](https://tools.ietf.org/html/draft-tschofenig-oauth-audience-00#section-3).